 The ability to withstand downward acceleration is even lower such as 2g to 3g.
 This acceleration forces blood towards the head causing excessive blood in the eyes and brain which can cause blood vessel swelling and can even explode.
 The downward acceleration is more dangerous than the upward acceleration.

 The horizontal acceleration is much safer than the vertical acceleration.
 This acceleration is perpendicular to the spine.
 The horizontal acceleration can further be divided into forward and backward accelerations.
 In forward acceleration aka "eyeballs-in acceleration" more acceleration can be tolerated than in the backward acceleration aka "eyeballs-out acceleration" because the blood vessels in the eye are more affected in the backward direction.

 In an experiment by US Air Force where a physician named John Paul Stapp went to the speed of as high as 632 mph which is 1,017 km/h and made him the fastest man on Earth.
 The backward acceleration he went through was 46.2 g with proper harnessing which is the highest known experimentally tested acceleration that a human can withstand.

 Other early experiments showed that a human can go through both forward and backward acceleration of 20g for less than 10s, 10g for 1 minute and 6g for 10 minutes without any harm to the body and senses.
-It was tested not to cause any harm, if the duration of acceleration was longer, it could cause serious harm.
+That was tested result which was considered harmless for a given time interval, if the duration of acceleration is longer, it can cause serious harm.